cortinico/cortinico.github.io/_posts/2018-10-01-discovering-kotlin-contracts.md

 effect => booleanExpression
 ```

-So for example, We can create a conditional effect to represent that whenever a function **returns**, one of his parameter is **not null** (that's exactly what we would love to achieve for the `assertNotNull` function).
+So for example, We can create a conditional effect to represent that whenever a function **returns**, one of his parameters is **not null** (that's exactly what we would love to achieve for the `assertNotNull` function).

 Please note that in the current release of Kotlin contracts there are several limitations on the `Returns(value)` and on the boolean expression